GoMatrixHosting/create-awx-system/docs/Recover_Matrix_Server.md

 ~~ Recover Matrix Server ~~

+# THIS GUIDE IS DEPRECATED, PLEASE USE THE NEW [recover-matrix-server](https://gitlab.com/GoMatrixHosting/gmhosting-external-tools/-/blob/main/recover-matrix-server/README.md) TOOL.

 A guide on how to recover a client's server.

 1) Locate the borg backups password.